walsung/tf-splunk-az/README.md

-# Proof-of-concept: Set up a Splunk test cluster environment in Azure and demonstrate the keyvault management via Terraform Cloud
+# Proof-of-concept: Prepare a Splunk test cluster environment in Azure and demonstrate the keyvault management via Terraform Cloud

 This article covers 2 topics:
 1. Build a Splunk test environment with 13 Azure Container Instances (ACIs) using Terraform
 2. Terraform Cloud key management

 What are **NOT** covered in this article:
-1. How to cluster all Splunk instances together
+1. How to cluster bundle all Splunk instances together
-2. Basic commands of Azure and Terraform
+2. Basic commands of Azure, Terraform, Splunk
 3. How to set up Azure NSG and firewall
 4. How to set up persistent volume

 ## Introduction
-This is for proof-of-concept of building a test environment of Splunk clustering by creating 13 ACIs (Azure Container Instances) in Azure Icloud.
-All ip addresses are external-facing and using Azure public DNS to resolve ip address, hence DO NOT ingest any sensitive data or production logs into the indexers.
+This is for proof-of-concept of preparing a test environment of Splunk clustering by creating 13 ACIs (Azure Container Instances) in Azure Icloud.
+Each container has pulled the public image of latest version of Splunk standalone version.
+All ip addresses are external-facing and using Azure public DNS to resolve ip address, which is easily accesible by your customers.
 Azure's access key will be stored in Terraform Cloud to authenticate with Azure account.

 Each Azure region only allows up to 10 cpus for creating ACI, therefore index clustering and search head clustering are created in separate region.
 These can be modified by local variable. location_idxc